Have you ever thought about how many signs are needed at a wedding?

 Think about it and you’ll soon realize that there are a long list of signs needed throughout the day.
 And, unlike most wedding decor which can be re-used for another wedding, most signs are customized specifically for your individual wedding.

-Types of Signs for a Wedding
+Types of Wedding Signs

 With that in mind, here is a brief list of a few signs you may need to buy/DIY for your big day: